 Neurology represents an important area for rare diseases which are often multi-organ conditions with predominantly neurological manifestations.
 NINDS and the Office of Rare Diseases Research support the adult and pediatric Rare Brain Disorders Clinic, which diagnoses patients from virtually all regions of the U.S. and a small number of patients from abroad.

-The Rare Brain Disorders Clinic and Laboratory holds a commitment to nurture promising academic physicians.
-About 50 medical students and graduate students, as well as residents and postdoctoral researchers, are involved in the Rare Brain Disorders Clinic and Laboratory annually, ensuring that the clinic’s greatest accomplishments lie ahead.
+The Rare Brain Disorders Program holds a commitment to nurture promising academic physicians.
+About 50 medical students and graduate students, as well as residents and postdoctoral researchers, are involved in the program annually, ensuring that the clinic’s greatest accomplishments lie ahead.
 The laboratory is approved for a research residency track in pediatric neurology by the American Board of Psychiatry and Neurology.